dmatscheko/metacompiler/README.md

 ##### The stack

-This JS API provides an added stack.
+This API provides a hirarchical stack that is handled like the local variables of `up.arr`.
 This is useful to bring data to the other side of EBNF matchers.

 * __pop() object__
-Pops an arbitrary object from the stack.
+Pops an arbitrary object from the local stack.
 * __push(object)__
-Pushes an arbitrary object onto the stack.
+Pushes an arbitrary object onto the local stack.
+* __up.stack__

-Note that this stack works locally and abides the hirarchical type of the system.
-It can also be accessed via the variable `up.stack`.
+This stack can also be accessed via the variable `up.stack`.

 There is also a global stack available: